Cutting the round "cannon ball" pudding in a wedge slice.

 Friday, April 13, 2012

-An 1803 patent for a refrigerator (ice box) was granted to Thomas Moore and signed by President Thomas Jefferson, invited to the Moore home in Montgomery County, Md to see the new Refrigeratory.
-A year later, in 1804, Jefferson paid “Isaac Briggs [Moore's brother in law] for Thos.
-Moore 13.D for a refrigerator.” ...
+A patent for a refrigerator (ice box) was granted to Thomas Moore and signed by President Thomas Jefferson.
+In 1802 Jefferson went to the Moore home in Montgomery County, Md to see the new Refrigeratory, and later bought one.

 Thursday, April 12, 2012